MicrosoftDocs/security/zero-trust/azure-infrastructure-paas.md

 ### Planning for deployments

-Because your application services and databases are now using private networking, you'll need to plan for how deployments of code and data to these resources will operate.
-You'll need to add additional rules to allow your private build servers to access these endpoints.
+Because your application services and databases are now using private networking, plan for how deployments of code and data to these resources operate.
+Add rules to allow your private build servers to access these endpoints.

 ### Deploy network security group flow logging

 Even if your network security group is blocking unnecessary traffic it doesn't mean that your goals are met.
 To detect an attack, you still need to observe the traffic that is occurring outside of your explicit patterns.

-The traffic to the private endpoints will **not** be logged, but if other services are deployed to the subnets later this log will help detect the activities.
+The traffic to the private endpoints is **not** logged, but if other services are deployed to the subnets later this log will help detect the activities.

 To enable network security group flow Logging, follow the [Tutorial: Log network traffic flow to and from a virtual machine](/azure/network-watcher/network-watcher-nsg-flow-logging-portal#enable-nsg-flow-log) for the existing network security group for the private endpoints.